 Our base is located on Nosy Be island – also known as the “Perfumed Island” because of its ylang-ylang plantations, which give off a beautiful floral scent during their flowering season.
 This island is also renowned for its extinct volcanoes, ancient rainforests and an abundance of rare and incredible species that cannot be found anywhere else in the world, such as the Nosy Be panther chameleon, the Hawks’ sportive lemur and the Madagascan fish eagle.
 Nosy Be means “big island” in the local Malagasy language, and is located off the northwestern coast of Madagascar.

 If you choose to complete a community development program, you will assist with teaching the English language – supporting the younger students with the language, as well as assisting with their grasp of environmental education.
 That will take place in the mornings.
-In the evenings, you will be doing the same for the Lokobe park rangers and other adults.
 English is a vital skill for people to learn as it’s highly sought after in the local job market and tourism industry.

-Travelling to and from Fascene Airport takes around 75 minutes, and can be arranged with GVI in advance, to align with your program’s start date.
-This consists of a 30-minute ta...
+Travelling to and from Fascene Airport takes around 25 minutes, and can be arranged with GVI in advance, to align with your program’s start date....

 We want you to make the most of the chance to live in – and contribute towards – the most diverse and unique wildernesses and communities on earth.
 Introducing GVI Experiences – immersive adventure, cultural and wellness activities exclusive to GVI that have been specially designed in collaboration with our local partners to support and stimulate sustainable economic development.